joommf-attic/icm2018-workshop/README.md

-# JOOMMF workshop
+# Micromagnetics with JOOMMF
-ICM2018, San Francisco, USA, 15 July 2018
+International Conference on Magnetism 2018, San Francisco, CA, USA, 15 July 2018

 ## Before the workshop